Veggissss/BadAppleTrickyTowers/readme.md

 [![Demo video](https://img.youtube.com/vi/BvXCpEuPhxQ/maxresdefault.jpg)](https://youtu.be/BvXCpEuPhxQ?feature=shared&t=46)

 ## Installation
-To Install, unzip a [mod release](https://github.com/Veggissss/BadAppleTrickyTowers/releases) zip into your tricky towers install location so the BepInEx folder is alongside the TrickyTowers.exe file.
+To install, unzip a [mod release](https://github.com/Veggissss/BadAppleTrickyTowers/releases) into your tricky towers install location so the BepInEx folder is alongside the TrickyTowers.exe file.

 ## Configuration
 You can change the bricks used in `Tricky Towers/BepInEx/config/badapple.cfg`

 ## Compilation
-To compile the mod yourself, use Visual Studio and link the game dll files as well as the dlls in BepInEx_x86_5.4.15.0.
+To compile the mod yourself, use Visual Studio and link the game dll files as well as the dlls in `BepInEx_x86_5.4.15.0`.

-Assets are compiled from the pngs in the assets folder in an empty unity project with an AssetBundle named trickymultiplayerplus.
+Assets are compiled from the pngs in the assets folder in an empty unity project with an AssetBundle named `badapple`.
 Built with [Unity 5.5.1 Patch 3](https://unity.com/releases/editor/patch-releases/5.5.1p3).